nkrumm/s3proxy/README.md

 ### Features
    - Serves S3 file objects via standard GET request, optionally providing only a part of a file using the `byte-range` header.
    - Easy to configure via a the `config.yaml` file-- S3 keys and bucket name is all you need!
+   - Limited support for simple url-rewriting where necessary.
    - Uses the werkzeug [`SimpleCache` module][simplecache] to cache S3 object identifiers (but not data) in order to reduce latency and lookup times.

+### Setup and Requirements
+To run S3proxy, you will need both the [Flask][flask] and [boto][boto] python libraries installed.

 ### Future development
    - Implement HTTP Basic Authentication to provide some level of security.